 Mayhew married Zelinda Tilton on 10 April 1802; the couple's one child was born in 1812.
 He and his wife moved to Morgan (now Noble) County, Ohio, to join some of Zelinda's relatives after 1830.
 Mayhew died on 17 October 1854 and is buried in the Tilton family cemetery in Cambridge, Ohio.

 Mayhew's known works are all portraits dating from his years on Martha's Vineyard, where island lore holds that he mixed Gay Head clay with dogfish oil to make his paint.
 He may have painted landscapes after moving to Ohio; the History of Noble County describes him as a landscape painter and a sailor.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Hill, Joyce.
 "Cross Currents: Faces, Figureheads and Scrimshaw Fancies."
 The Clarion (Spring/Summer 1984): 25-32.